-In brief
+n brief

 The Bank of Italy has considerable experience in strategic planning.
-Every three years, the Bank draws up a strategic plan setting out the priorities and the main innovations it plans to promote.
+Every three years, the Bank draws up a strategic plan setting out its priorities and the main innovations it intends to promote.

-The Bank's various functions and the persons working at different levels of responsibility are greatly involved in drawing up the Plan and producing analyses of possible scenarios.
-The Governing Board guides the whole process, sets out the vision and the strategic objectives, appoints the managers responsible for the action plans for each objective, approves the work programmes and regularly evaluates the results achieved.
-The planning system includes a regular review of the activities carried out, the resources deployed, the progress made and the adjustments that will gradually and inevitably have to be made.
+The Bank's various functions are greatly involved in drawing up the Plan, especially for the analysis of possible scenarios.
+The Governing Board guides the whole process, sets out the vision and the strategic objectives, appoints the managers responsible for the action plans for each objective, approves the work programmes and evaluates the results achieved.
+The process includes a regular review of the activities carried out, the resources deployed, the progress made and the adjustments needed.

-For the three years 2023-2025, five strategic objectives have been selected and divided into seventeen action plans, covering the various areas in which the Bank intervenes and involving all the functions and the Italian branch network:
+For the three years 2023-2025, we have selected five strategic objectives, divided into seventeen action plans, covering the Bank's various areas of activity and involving all functions and the Italian branch network:

-- 1. a stable and secure financial system, with action focused on: safeguarding against risks and protecting stability, the development of FinTech and the evolution of the retail payments market, the combating of illegality in the financial sector, and the cyber resilience of the financial system; - 2. the Bank's commitment to economic and financial innovation in Italy and in Europe, with action plans aimed at: actively contributing to the possible introduction of the Digital Euro and to the Eurosystem Integrated Reporting Framework (IReF) project, promoting innovation in payment infrastructures, upgrading the statistical function, stepping up research in support of economic policies in Italy and Europe, and systematizing and enhancing its relationships and presence throughout the country; - 3. the protection of customers of banking and financial services and dialogue with the outside world, strengthening supervisory protection and financial education, and increasing the widespread and specialized knowledge of the Bank's various activities and its ability to communicate with the general public and other stakeholders; - 4. the Bank's commitment to the challenge inherent in the energy and environmental transition, strengthening the overall initiatives for sustainable finance and combating climate change and reducing the Bank's carbon footprint by deciding on a long-term objective and a detailed programme for achieving net-zero emissions;
+- 1. a stable and secure financial system, with actions focusing on: safeguarding against risks and protecting stability, the development of FinTech and the evolution of the retail payments market, the fight against illegality in the financial sector, and the cyber resilience of the financial system; - 2. the Bank's commitment to economic and financial innovation in Italy and in Europe, with action plans aimed at: actively contributing to the possible introduction of the digital euro and to the Eurosystem Integrated Reporting Framework (IReF) project, promoting innovation in payment infrastructures, upgrading our statistical function, stepping up research in support of economic policies in Italy and Europe, and systematizing and enhancing our relationships and presence throughout the country;

-5. a Bank that is inclusive, efficient and able to innovate, through the improvement of skills to meet the new challenges and the promotion of diversity, the extensive use of digital technologies, the consolidation and use for innovative purposes of the new hybrid work model, the continuous rationalization of its organization and its operational processes, in part by stepping up the monitoring of corporate activities, and the integration of the risk management system.
+- 3. the protection of customers of banking and financial services and dialogue with the outside world, strengthening supervisory protection and financial education, and increasing the widespread and specialized knowledge of the Bank's various activities and its ability to communicate with the general public and other stakeholders; - 4. the Bank's commitment to the challenge inherent in the energy and environmental transition, strengthening the overall initiatives for sustainable finance and for combating climate change and reducing the Bank's carbon footprint by deciding on a long-term target and a detailed programme for achieving net zero emissions; - 5. a Bank that is inclusive, efficient and able to innovate, through the improvement of skills to meet the new challenges and the promotion of diversity, the extensive use of digital technologies, the consolidation and innovative use of the new hybrid work model, the continuous rationalization of its organization and its operational processes, in part by stepping up the monitoring of corporate activities, and the integration of the risk management system.